Musa Drammeh

-Musa Drammeh (born 26 November 2001) is a Spanish footballer who plays as a right midfielder or right winger for Liga Portugal 2 club Torrense.
+Musa Drammeh (born 26 November 2001) is a Spanish professional footballer who plays as a right midfielder or right winger for Liga Portugal 2 club Torrense.
 He has previously played for Sevilla Atlético, Extremadura, CE Mataró and Heart of Midlothian.

 Career

 Sevilla Atlético

 In January 2022, Drammeh signed for Spanish side Sevilla Atlético – the reserve team of Sevilla FC.
 He was regarded as one of the club's most important players.

 In the 2023–24 season he scored 10 goals in 32 appearances, helping the club to finish as champions of the Segunda Federación and earning promotion to the Spanish third tier.

 Heart of Midlothian

 On 24 June 2024, Drammeh signed a three-year-contract with Scottish Premiership club Heart of Midlothian after the expiration of his contract with Sevilla Atlético.

 Style of play

 Drammeh mainly operates as a striker.
 He is known for his strength.

 Personal life

 Drammeh was born in 2001 in the Barcelona region of Spain.
 He is of Gambian descent.